Kenya-Coding-Community/React-Advanced-Hooks/README.md

   const inputRef = useRef(null);
   // ...
 ```
+useRef returns an object with a single property:

+current: Initially, it’s set to the initialValue you have passed.
+You can later set it to something else.
+If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.
+On the next renders, useRef will return the same object.

+You can mutate the ref.current property.
+Unlike state, it is mutable.
+However, if it holds an object that is used for rendering (for example, a piece of your state), then you shouldn’t mutate that object.
 #### useContext
 useContext is a React Hook that lets you read and subscribe to context from your component.